apache/zeppelin/docs/install/configuration.md

 * **Java properties** can ba defined in `conf/zeppelin-site.xml`.

 If both are defined, then the **environment variables** will take priority.
+> Mouse hover on each property and click <i class="fa fa-link fa-flip-horizontal"></i> then you can get a link for that.

 <table class="table-configuration">
   <tr>